Chinese officials to visit U.S. farmland as trade talks continue: U.S. agriculture chief

 “They want to see the production of agriculture.
 I think they want to build goodwill,” Perdue said.
 The delegation will travel with U.S. Trade Representative Robert Lighthizer and U.S. Treasury Secretary Steven Mnuchin, but it was unclear where specifically they would visit, he added.

+The tensions in the world’s largest economies have upended supply chains worldwide and curbed global economic growth.

+But last week, in an indication that the dispute may be softening, U.S. President Donald Trump delayed a planned hike on tariffs on some Chinese goods, while China postponed tariffs on U.S. cancer drugs, lubricants and animal feed ingredients.

-Reporting by Humeyra Pamuk; Writing by Makini Brice; Editing by Susan Heavey and Chris Reese
+Reporting by Humeyra Pamuk; Writing by Makini Brice; Editing by Susan Heavey, Chris Reese and Tom Brown